timescale/docs/about/release-notes/index.md

 ### Acknowledgments
 * @brasic for reporting a crash when the ts_hypertable_insert_blocker was called directly
 * @bvanelli for reporting an issue with the jobs retry count
-* @djzurawsk For reporting error when dropping chunks
+* @djzurawsk for reporting an error about dropping chunks
-* @Dzuzepppe for reporting an issue with DELETEs using subquery on compressed chunk working incorrectly.
+* @Dzuzepppe for reporting the issue that DELETEs using a subquery on compressed chunks was working incorrectly
-* @hongquan For reporting a 'timestamp out of range' error during CAgg migrations
+* @hongquan for reporting a 'timestamp out of range' error during CAgg migrations
-* @kevcenteno for reporting an issue with the show_chunks API showing incorrect output when 'created_before/created_after' was used with time-partitioned columns.
+* @kevcenteno for reporting that the `show_chunks` API returned an incorrect output when 'created_before/created_after' was used with time-partitioned columns
-* @mahipv For starting working on the job history PR
+* @mahipv for starting working on the job history PR
-* @rovo89 For reporting constify cagg_watermark not working using window function when querying a CAgg
+* @rovo89 for reporting that constify `cagg_watermark` was not working using the window function when querying a CAgg

 ## TimescaleDB&nbsp;2.14.2 on 2024-02-20